eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 #### 2.6.1 Health

 Easy access to health data is crucial in both national and cross-border contexts.
-An Wallet Unit MAY enable access to patient summary, ePrescriptions, etc.
+A Wallet Unit may enable access to patient summary, ePrescriptions, etc.

 #### 2.6.2 Educational credentials and professional qualifications